 In response to this unforgiving Catch 22 situation, comes the “Female Alpha Male”, moulding herself on the psychological model she sees around her to survive and get ahead.
 Conversation style is more likely to be brash and peppered with seemingly well-meaning jibes (intended to assert her authority and demean her opponent).
 Bonding with other females in the office is kept to a minimum in an effort to be seen as ‘one of the guys’.
 However, although these cutthroat chameleons may rise to higher ranks, there are some inherent sacrifices that have to be made.
 Their leadership style can often be seen as inauthentic, and their lack of compassion is used to damn them at the first sign of weakness.

-Take for example our beleaguered Prime Minister Theresa May - a notable attempted embodiment of a “Female Alpha Male” and a perfect example of the problems of the Catch 22 situation for women adopting this style of leadership.
+Take for example former Prime Minister Theresa May - a notable attempted embodiment of a “Female Alpha Male” and a perfect example of the problems of the Catch 22 situation for women adopting this style of leadership.

 To propel herself into the top job at Number 10, Mrs. May would have had to do some pretty ruthless political manoeuvring and get chummy with the predominant boy’s club that is the Conservative Party.
-However, by trying to adopt this persona, she is now caught in the double standards paradox whereby she is constantly under pressure to make strong decisions which as a man would be commended for boldness but as a woman are criticised for lacking empathy.
+However, by trying to adopt this persona, she got caught in the double standards paradox whereby she was constantly under pressure to make strong decisions which as a man would be commended for boldness but as a woman were criticised for lacking empathy.

 Take Brexit negotiations.
-As a staunch ‘Remainer’, she was thrust into a position of leadership to execute Brexit and is constantly under pressure to make quick decisions on strategy to leave the EU.
-If she is slow or indecisive, she is criticised for being weak rather than thoughtful or thorough in her decision making but if her decisions are perceived as wrong she is accused of poor judgement.
+As a staunch ‘Remainer’, she was thrust into a position of leadership to execute Brexit and was constantly under pressure to make quick decisions on strategy to leave the EU.
+If she was slow or indecisive, she was criticised for being weak rather than thoughtful or thorough in her decision making but if her decisions were perceived as wrong, she was accused of poor judgement.

-And where does this leave her own vision?
-Has Theresa May lost her authentic voice?
-Is she instead just treading on the narrow path of delivering Brexit, making her leadership style transactional rather than inspirational?
+And where did this leave her own vision?
+Had Theresa May lost her authentic voice?
+Was she instead just treading on the narrow path of delivering Brexit, making her leadership style transactional rather than inspirational?

 Alpha males as leaders are totalitarian and ego-driven by nature.
-The might of their power is summarized by their ability to act however they see fit, in whatever way suits their own personal power goals.
-Alpha male psychology doesn’t allow much room for listening, and it is possible that “Female Alpha Male”s sacrifice the advantages of leading as a female in their bid for power.
-If Theresa May was a more sympathetic leader who was better able to judge and empathise with the mood of the British public, perhaps her decision making in 2017 would have been more successful and she would be a more popular leader?
+The might of their power is summarized by their ability to act however they see fit, in whatever way suits their own view points and power goals.
+Alpha male psychology doesn’t allow much room for listening, and it is possible that “Female Alpha Males” sacrifice the advantages of leading as a female in their bid for power.
+If Theresa May had been a more empathetic leader who would have been better able to judge and tune in to the mood of the British public, perhaps her decision making in 2017 might have been more successful and she might have been be a more popular leader.

 The facts are that conditioning for women to shy away from leadership roles begins in childhood.
 Girls may have pushed way ahead in terms of attainment at school and university, but this academic promise is not translating into women making it to the top echelons of business.